-North Shore Ice Hawks, LLC hockey is a skills based hockey program that provides skating improvement and skills development in a structured team environment for players and their parents who want to keep it local and fun, avoid driving 100 miles to play the next opponent, but still develop as a player.
+North Shore Ice Hawks, LLC hockey is a skills based hockey program that provides skating and stick skills development in a structured team environment.

 If you'd like to keep it local, fun and challenging for your son or daughter please contact